casper-network/docs-new/source/docs/casper/developers/cli/installing-contracts.md

     --node-address http://localhost:11101 [DEPLOY_HASH]
 ```

-## Installing a Contract in Global State using different SDKs
+## Installing a Contract in Global State using different SDKs{#installing-contract-code-sdks}
-Alternatively to installing contracts with the casper-client command line tool, different SDKs can send be utilised to send deploys to the JSON-RPC server of a Casper node.
-Not every SDK works the same, but you can find examples for different SDKs below.
+Alternatively to installing contracts with the casper-client command line tool, different SDKs can be utilised to send deploys to the JSON-RPC server of a Casper node.
+Not every SDK is exactly the same, but you can find examples for a selection of different SDKs below.

-### 1. Javascript
+### 1. Javascript{#installing-contract-code-javascript-sdk}
 ```javascript
 const fs = require('fs');
 const Get_Binary = function(path){